LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-41-molecular-skank-ep/index.md

 banner:
   - imported/dnb-fix-41-molecular-skank-ep/image1372.jpeg
 description: >-
-  This week&rsquo;s DNB FIX sees us going in on a heavy roll with Molecular on his Skank EP which has just dropped on Sofa Sound.
-A bit like popping candy, this set of tunes is one sweet and explosive fill for your stockings &#8211;
-  hoping all you headz had a very Merry Christmas.
+  This week’s DNB FIX sees us going in on a heavy roll with Molecular on his Skank EP which has just dropped on Sofa Sound.
+A bit like popping candy, this set of tunes is one sweet and explosive fill for your stockings – hoping all you headz had a very Merry Christmas.
 Molecular has [...]Read More...
 published: true
 tags: feature
 featured: false